-If a bidder is successful, the funds initially deposited will be deducted and credited toward the total amount due.
+If a bidder is successful, 5% of the successful bid will be deducted from the initial deposit, and credited toward the total amount due.
 The successful bidder must pay the remainder of the bid plus the court registry fees (3% of the first $500.00 and 1.5% of the balance), documentary stamps (.70 per $100.00), and the online auction fee ($49.00).
 Payment can be made by transferring funds from the bidder's Realauction deposit account via the Realauction web site, or by cash or cashier's check(s) in person at the Clerk & Comptroller's Office.

 Cash OR cashier's checks will also be accepted, however, these forms of payments must be delivered to the Clerk & Comptroller's Office at either the Robert D. Sumner Judicial Center, 38053 Live Oak Avenue, Suite 205, Dade City, Florida OR the West Pasco Judicial Center, 7530 Little Road, Suite 105, New Port Richey, Florida.
 All forms of payment must be received no later than 4:00 PM ET the day of the foreclosure sale.

 After the sale has been completed, and the full payment has been deposited into

 the court registry, the deputy clerk will issue a Certificate of Sale.

 Any party may file an objection to the sale within 10 days after the Certificate of Sale is filed.
 The court will determine the validity of the objection and direct the Clerk & Comptroller as to the issuance of the Certificate of Title.